frankobjank/cs50_final_project/README.md

 * [layout.html](/templates/layout.html) - This creates a template for all the pages on the site.
 It includes the header areas that allow users to navigate the site, and the footer that has my name and Github link.
 * [minesweeper_stats.html](/templates/minesweeper_stats.html) - If logged in, this will display the user's Minesweeper stats.
 It breaks up the stats by difficulty.
 * [minesweeper.html](/templates/minesweeper.html) - This is the page the javascript file fills in to render the Minesweeper game.
 Apart from that it has options to change the difficulty of the game by allowing users to choose between easy, medium, and hard.
 It also contains a link to view the user's stats.

-Thank you all for your time evaluating these projects.
-This class has been an amazing experience.